-Once a foreign corporation is classified as a CFC, its US shareholders must currently report and pay tax on a portion of certain types of income of the CFC (including certain related-party sales and services income and passive income, such as interest, dividends and royalties), through what is effectively an annual deemed dividend.
+Once a foreign corporation is classified as a CFC, its US share-holders must currently report and pay tax on a portion of certain types of income of the CFC (including certain related-party sales and services income and passive income, such as interest, dividends and royalties), through what is effectively an annual deemed dividend.
 Further, gain on the sale of a CFC's shares is generally treated as a dividend rather than capital gain to the extent the earnings and profits of the CFC were not previously subject to US taxation.
-Actual distributed dividends paid by a CFC may not be subject to tax if the dividend is paid out of previously taxed income - ie, income that was previously subject to US tax under the CFC rules.